-The Postgraduate Progression Award is available to all University of Liverpool undergraduate students or alumni considering a new postgraduate taught/master's course, including MRes qualifications, at either our Liverpool or London campuses.
+The Postgraduate Progression Award is available to all University of Liverpool undergraduate students or alumni considering a new postgraduate taught/master's course, including MRes qualifications, at our Liverpool campus.

 If you are a UK or EU, please see the Postgraduate Progression Award - UK and EU students.